bmyerz0/triton-cpu-emulation/README.md

 # Triton tutorial Codespace: Start using Triton with ZERO setup

-If you want to try [Triton](https://github.com/openai/triton), it currently requires having a CUDA compute compatible GPU and installed device drivers.
+Normally, [Triton](https://github.com/openai/triton) requires having a CUDA compute compatible GPU and installed device drivers.

-If you **just want to try the language or start learning**, this Codespace offers a pre-configured environment that runs in the cloud.
+But if you **just want to try the language or start learning**, this Codespace offers a pre-configured environment that runs in the cloud.
 It only requires a Github account.

 # How start the Triton tutorial Codespace